fabiangothman/PHP/restaurant_api/README.md

             127.0.0.1	restaurant-api.test
             ```
         - You can add as many domains as you want.
-- The next step is to configure our .env in the project's root with the proper database information, look at the folowing example:
+- The next step is to configure our .env in the project's root.
+So copy the .env.example and create a new file with the name ".env".
+- Fill the new .env file with your proper database information, look at the following example:
     - ```bash
         DB_CONNECTION=mysql
         DB_HOST=127.0.0.1